Real homogenous spaces, Galois cohomology, and Reeder puzzles: Introduction

 The group of $\R$-points $G(\R)$ acts on the left on $X(\R)$, and we consider the orbits of this action.
 By Lemma \ref{lem:orbits-components} below, the set of connected components of $X(\R)$ is the set of orbits $G(\R)\backslash X(\R)$ of $G(\R)$ in $X(\R)$.
 On the other hand, there is a canonical bijection

-see Serre \cite[Section I.5.4, Corollary 1 of Proposition 35]{Serre}, where $H^1(\R,G)$ denotes the first (nonabelian) Galois cohomology of $G$.
-We see that Question \ref{q:1} is equivalent to the following question: \begin{question} What is the cardinality of the finite set $\ker\left[H^1(\R,H)\to H^1(\R,G)\right]$? \end{question} In this paper we give a method of answering Question \ref{q:2} (and hence, Question \ref{q:1}) using our solutions of generalized Reeder puzzles.
+see Serre \cite[Section I.5.4, Corollary 1 of Proposition 36]{Serre}, where $H^1(\R,G)$ denotes the first (nonabelian) Galois cohomology of $G$.
+We see that Question \ref{q:1} is equivalent to the following question: \begin{question} What is the cardinality of the finite set $\ker\left[H^1(\R,H)\to H^1(\R,G)\right]$? \end{question} In this paper we give a method of answering Question \ref{q:2} and hence, Question \ref{q:1}.
+Namely, we give an explicit description of the Galois cohomology sets $H^1(\R,G)$ for all simply connected $\R$-groups $G$, permitting one to compute the kernel in Question \ref{q:2}.
+We describe $H^1(\R,G)$ using our solutions of generalized Reeder puzzles.